AP Exam Score Calculators for 2026

 Most colleges award credit for 3+; some top schools require 4 or 5 depending on subject.

-⚠️ Factors that affect accuracy
+⚠️ Factors that affect estimation accuracy

 Recent curve?